-Join Renato Bellu for an in-depth discussion in this video Avoiding the common Dynamics GP quirks, part of Up and Running with Dynamics GP.
+Join Renato Bellu for an in-depth discussion in this video Avoiding the common Dynamics GP quirks, part of Learning Microsoft Dynamics GP (2015).

 - Dynamics GP has several "gotchas" or quirks that are easily overcome, if you know the tricks.
 Let's take a look at a few of those now.
 We'll look at a customer card.
 For instance, if I wanted to change the payment terms on this customer from net 30 to C.O.D., I could simply hit the lookup and change it to C.O.D., oops, when I open it up, I don't see C.O.D. as a choice, but I know that's one of the payment terms I have set up.
 Where is it?
 This slider is positioned at the top, looking like I'm at the top of the list.

 This is a quirk of GP, because actually if I click here, I can see there's more to the list.
 The best way to remedy this is to hit the "refresh" button.
 The "refresh" button will show you the whole list every time.
 A lot of things in GP are easier to do than you think, if you know the right way.
 For instance, if you wanted to log into another company, simply click on the company shown on the bottom of your screen.
 Then select another company from the drop-down list.
 Likewise, you can change the user that you're logged in as by clicking on the user.